cznic/hash/README.md

 # Purpose

-Maps provided by this package can be useful when using a key type that is not comparable at the language level, like for example a slice.
+Maps provided by this package can be useful when using a key type that is not comparable at the language level, like for example a slice or types containing slices etc.

+Such types are forbidden as keys of the builtin Go maps for good reasons.
+Care must be taken to not modify keys inserted into a Map.

 # Generic types